The Targeting of Uighur Muslims in China

 Share with students the following information about the international response to the plight of the Uighur in China.
 Then lead a discussion using the questions that follow.

-Opposition to China’s brutal campaign to erase ethnic and religious diversity through surveillance, imprisonment, and indoctrination of Uighur Muslims increasingly grabbed headlines in the last half of 2018.
+Opposition to China’s brutal campaign to erase ethnic and religious diversity through surveillance, imprisonment, and indoctrination of Uighur Muslims has been in the news.
 Uighurs have testified before the United Nations, the US Congress, and multiple human rights groups, pressing the world to sanction and condemn China.

 China seems unmoved by international criticism and claims that this is beyond the world’s business: an “internal affair” in which the world has no right to interfere.
 Uighurs in exile face harassment and intimidation from Chinese agents abroad and fear for their family’s safety in Xinjiang if they speak out.
 Yet increasing numbers of Uighurs are offering testimony about China’s brutal re-education campaign and pleading for international pressure on Beijing.